tallboy/resume/Tommy_Ryan_Resume.md

 ---

-## Why Google ServiceNow Center of Excellence
+## Value Proposition

-Bringing **proven track record** in developer evangelism, technical training leadership, and measurable business impact to accelerate Google's ServiceNow Center of Excellence initiatives.
-Ready to leverage **7+ years of ServiceNow platform expertise**, **cloud technologies experience**, and **demonstrated ability to train and scale technical teams** to drive adoption, education, and success in Google's ServiceNow implementation.
+Bringing **proven track record** in developer evangelism, technical training leadership, and measurable business impact to accelerate platform adoption and technical excellence initiatives.
+Ready to leverage **7+ years of ServiceNow platform expertise**, **multi-cloud technologies experience**, and **demonstrated ability to train and scale technical teams** to drive adoption, education, and success in enterprise platform implementations.

 **Passionate about** transforming how technical teams learn, collaborate, and deliver value through systematic training, mentorship, and community building at enterprise scale.